Alan Finkel: Chief Scientist of Australia

 During the COVID-19 pandemic, Finkel took the lead on three major projects: a strategy to ensure Australia would have enough ventilators to cope with the possibly overwhelming number of COVID-19 patients in intensive care; developing the Rapid Research Information Forum (RRIF), for providing expert scientific evidence to the government in response to specific concerns; and a review of the testing, contact tracing, and outbreak management capabilities of all Australian states and territories.

 During his time as Chief Scientist, Finkel also led or co-led about a dozen reviews, reports, or strategies for the Australian Government, covering the research and development tax incentive, national research facilities, the innovation system, education, bushfire climate, and disaster resilience.
 He also participated in more than 700 public engagements, giving countless speeches.

-Current roles
+Recent roles

 At the end of his term as Australia’s Chief Scientist in December 2020, Finkel was invited by the Prime Minister to accept the appointment of a newly created position as Special Adviser to the Australian Government for Low Emissions Technologies, specifically to negotiate mutually beneficial bilateral agreements with the USA, UK, Germany, Japan, South Korea, and Singapore to support demonstration projects for low emissions technologies.
 He was also asked to continue his role as the Chair of the Low Emissions Technology Investment Advisory Council to develop Australia’s long-term emissions reduction roadmap.
 He also returned to Chair Stile Education.
-In July 2022 Finkel will chair an international panel of experts in Sydney at the Indo-Pacific Clean Energy Supply Chain Forum.
+In July 2022 Finkel chaired an international panel of experts in Sydney at the Indo-Pacific Clean Energy Supply Chain Forum.
+In 2025 he chaired the Expert Advisory Group for the Australian Human Rights Commission report on Neurotechnology, Peace of Mind: Navigating the Ethical Frontiers of Neurotechnology and Human Rights.
+In 2026 he was the Chair of the Expert Advisory Group on Combatting Antisemitism for the Group of Eight Universities, which delivered its findings in June.

+In 2025, Finkel co-founded ProudlyHuman and serves as its executive chairman.
+The company certifies works as being written by humans rather than AI.